michaelo/sapt/README.md

 * TBD: Possibility to set "verbose" only for a specific test?
 Using e.g. the test-sequence-number?
 * Support handling encrypted variables?
 * Support HTTP follow?
+* Actively limit the set of protocols we allow?
 * Finish basic syntax highligh ruleset for the test-files
 * Dev: Test feature flags based on comptime-parsing a feature-file
 * Support list of curl-commands as alternative output?